microsoft/azure-software-radio/pages/devvm.md

    ![Usage&Quotas](./../images/usageqouta.jpg)

 4. Type NV in the search bar and verify as shown that you have sufficient quota (at least 12 free cores) for the region you want to deploy into.
+We recommend using the region with the lowest latency, which you can easily determine using [this web app](https://azurespeedtest.azurewebsites.net/).

    ![VerifyNVQouta](./../images/verifyqouta.jpg)